jcolag/BaseDice/README.md

  - [ ] Right now, this is only a single-player story, by design.
 It shouldn't be too hard, though output that makes sense could be.
 Arguably, given the format, more than two players could even work.

- - [ ] Separating the output into innings might be nice, though scores seem very low as it is.
+ - [ ] Separating the output into innings might be nice, though scores seem very low as it is.  (_After fixing the craps point system, scores are no longer low._)

  - [ ] Interactivity.
 Of some sort.

- - [ ] Web interface.
+ - [X] Web interface.

  - [ ] Some way of distinguishing good teams/players from bad, possibly related to interactivity, somehow.
+For example, a player could choose to employ some (earned) tactic at each at-bat that alters the probabilities.

  - [ ] Change the rules to better fit the Craps paradigm.
 As mentioned, I don't know much about either game, but I'm still uncomfortable with crapping out advancing all the runners on bases.

+ - [ ] In fact, the rules should be factored out into configuration.
+Hardcoding them is seriously ugly, though since many are logic connections, that may prove difficult.